-He now sits on numerous local and foreign Boards of Companies, both public and private, amongst which are Anzo Holdings Berhad (formerly known as Harvest Court Industries Berhad), XOX Berhad, Wang-Zheng Berhad and Asia Bioenergy Technologies Berhad.
+He now sits on numerous local and foreign Boards of Companies, both public and private, amongst which are Anzo Holdings Berhad, XOX Berhad, Fintech Global Berhad (formerly known as Asia Bioenergy Technologies Berhad) and Plastrade Technology Berhad.
+He was also recently appointed as Chairman of the National Sports Institute and subsequent to that, appointed Malaysia's Chef-de-Mission to the Asian Games 2018 in Jakarta, Indonesia.
 His time is also spent on various non-governmental organisations some of which he chairs.

 He has no family relationship with any Director and/or major shareholder of the Company and has no conflict of interest with the Company.
-He has no convictions for any offences within the past five (5) years other than traffic offence, and there are no public sanction or penalty imposed on him by the relevant regulatory bodies during the financial year 2016.
+He has no convictions for any offences within the past five (5) years other than traffic offence, and there are no public sanction or penalty imposed on him by the relevant regulatory bodies during the financial year 2017.